 Note: Changing the tempo usually doesn't change the pitch of the audio up to some extent.
 However, you can expect some variations in the pitch if the new tempo value is too high or too low.

-You may want to change audio speed if the existing one is not up to the mark, and you wish to manage the ambiance with the help of the music track either while playing a video, or when merely a soundtrack is to be played during some event.
-In either case, the best tool for all your needs is Wondershare Filmora9, and if you are looking for a program that is dedicated to audio only, Audacity is something worth trying.
+You may want to slow down or speed up audio if the existing one is not up to the mark, and you wish to manage the ambiance with the help of the music track either while playing a video or when merely a soundtrack is to be played during some event.
+In either case, the best tool for all your needs is Wondershare Filmora, and if you are looking for a program dedicated to audio only, Audacity is something worth trying.

 An easy yet powerful editor

 Numerous effects to choose from